The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: Preliminaries

 and a partial order by $\langle a \rangle \leq \langle b \rangle$ if and only if $a \precsim b$.
 With this structure $W (A)$ becomes a positively ordered abelian semigroup with identity. \end{definition}

-Usually, it is hard to compute the Cuntz semigroup of a C*-algebra, but the following remark computes $W (A)$ for the \ca{s}~$A$ of interest here.
+Usually, it is hard to compute the Cuntz semigroup of a \ca, but the following remark computes $W (A)$ for the \ca{s}~$A$ of interest here.

-\begin{remark} Assume that $A$ is a simple unital exact stably finite C*-algebra which is $Z$-stable.
-Let $V (A)$ be the Murray-von Neumann semigroup of~$A.$ For any compact convex set~$\Dt,$ let ${\operatorname{LAff}}_{\operatorname{b}} (\Dt)_{++}$ denote the set of bounded strictly positive lower semicontinuous affine functions on~$\Delta.$ By Corollary 5.7 of~\cite{BPT}, we have
+\begin{remark} Denote the Jiang-Su algebra by $Z$.
+Assume that $A$ is a simple unital exact stably finite \ca{} which is $Z$-stable, that is, $Z \otimes A \cong A$.
+Let $V (A)$ be the Murray-von Neumann semigroup of~$A$.
+For any compact convex set~$\Dt$, let ${\operatorname{LAff}}_{\operatorname{b}} (\Dt)_{++}$ denote the set of bounded strictly positive lower semicontinuous affine functions on~$\Delta$.
+By Corollary 5.7 of~\cite{BPT}, we have